senderle/topic-modeling-tool/README.md

 own version.
 To do so, you'll need to install [Apache Maven](https://maven.apache.org/) as well as the Java Development Kit.
 On Macs, [Homebrew](http://brew.sh/) is the best way to do so; simply install homebrew as described on the Homebrew site, and then type `brew install maven` at the command line.
+On Windows PCs -- you're on your own!
+But we did it and it wasn't terribly hard.
+You just need an up-to-date JDK and maven package, with their `bin` folders in your `PATH`.

 With maven installed, simply use the terminal to navigate to the `TopicModelingTool` folder: